SJTU-IPADS/PowerInfer/README.md

 ./build/bin/main -m /PATH/TO/MODEL -n $(output_token_count) -t $(thread_num) -p $(prompt) --vram-budget $(GPU_VRAM_OFFLOADING)
 ```

-As for now, it requires a offline-generated "GPU index" file to split FFNs on GPU.
-If you want to try it, please use the following instruction to generate the GPU index file:
+As for now, it requires an offline-generated "GPU index" file to split FFNs on GPU.
+If you want to try it, please use the following instructions to generate the GPU index file:
 ```bash
 python scripts/export-gpu-split.py $(activation_count_path) $(output_idx_path) solver
 ```
-Then, you can use the following instruction to run PowerInfer with GPU index:
+Then, you can use the following instructions to run PowerInfer with GPU index:
 ```bash
 ./build/bin/main -m /PATH/TO/MODEL -n $(output_token_count) -t $(thread_num) -p $(prompt) --gpu-index $(split_path)
 ```